 Any working artist, particularly those living in expensive cities like New York or LA, would react enthusiastically to the prospect of a free audio editor.
 But does the lack of a price tag lead to a lack of quality?
 Check out our review of Audacity as we answer this and more of your audio editing questions.

 Audacity is a free, open-source Digital Audio Workstation (DAW).
 The software was developed in 1999 by two Carnegie Mellon University students, Dominic Mazzoni and Roger Dannenberg.
 The two created Audacity Version 0.8 in 1999 and released the DAW to the public in 2000.

 Audacity quickly gained notoriety as its users confirmed the DAW as reliable, practical and of course, free.
 Every two to three years the software engineers update Audacity to include more convenient features and new effects.
 They also address any bugs brought to their attention.
 The most updated version available for download is Version 2.3.3.

 What Do You Use Audacity For?

-Audacity provides practical recording and editing services for sound files.
+Audacity provides practical recording and editing services for Windows and Mac sound files.
 When you visit the website you’ll find instructions for how to download the software on the compatible operating systems (Windows, Mac, and Linux).

 Audacity’s useful services range from accepting a variety of plugins to providing methods for analyzing sound frequencies.
 Users gain access to many sound effects and editing mechanisms as well.
 We’ll go into more detail later in the review but rest assured, Audacity comes with an impressive package of tools.